Summary

 A safety case is a structured argument, developed by trialling organisations and supported by evidence, that a trial or testing is safe.
 It promotes safety during technology development, minimises the risk of incidents on the road and provides assurance to stakeholders.

 BS PAS 1881 details the requirements for an operational safety case for automated vehicle trials and testing.
-The challenge for TRL is to support BSI in developing and implementing an assessment methodology to evaluate an operational safety case against BS PAS 1881 requirements.
-Through developing a certification scheme against the PAS 1881 standard, the aim is that confidence in CAV technology will increase and the certification scheme can operate on a larger scale, both in the UK and globally.
+The challenge for TRL was to support BSI in developing and implementing an assessment methodology to evaluate an operational safety case against BS PAS 1881 requirements.
+Through developing a certification scheme against the PAS 1881 standard, the aim was that confidence in CAV technology will increase and the certification scheme can operate on a larger scale, both in the UK and globally.

 Remote Operations